krovostok/steamwm-auto/README.md

 ```
 and paste into your terminal, then press enter.

-launch steam. locate upper-left corner, go to steam ⇨ settings ⇨ interface ⇨ 'select the skin you wish Steam to use' ⇨ select '< no borders >'
+launch steam, locate upper-left corner, go to steam ⇨ settings ⇨ interface ⇨ 'select the skin you wish Steam to use' ⇨ select '< no borders >'

 ## 【 uninstallation 】